CNES/rastertools/docs/rasterproduct.rst

 Add custom raster types
 -----------------------

-**rastertools** CLI has a special argument ``-t`` that allows to define custom raster types.
+**georastertools** CLI has a special argument ``-t`` that allows to define custom raster types.
 This argument must be set with the path to a JSON file that contains the new raster types definitions.

-The structure of the JSON file is described in :obj:`eolab.rastertools.add_custom_rastertypes`
+The structure of the JSON file is described in :obj:`eolab.georastertools.add_custom_rastertypes`